kikeprime/KH-Save-Editor/README.md

 ## KH1 features
 - Support for both vanilla and Final Mix save files.
-- Playtime: Hours, minutes, seconds and the modulo 60 since it's stored in frames which are seconds $\cdot$ 60 (in NTSC builds; I haven't tested any PAL versions).
+- Playtime: Hours, minutes, seconds and the modulo 60 since it's stored in frames which are seconds times 60 (in NTSC builds; I haven't tested any PAL versions).
 - Characters:
     - Base Stats
     - Sub MP: The orange MP bar.
 Remix versions are bugged, they might not load this.